-The Company publishes an annual financial calendar including the dates the Company plans to publish the quarterly results and the date for the Annual General Meeting.
-The calendar can be found on the Company’s website, and will also be distributed as a stock exchange notification and updated on Oslo Stock Exchange’s website.
+The Company publishes an annual financial calendar including the dates the Company plans to publish the quarterly and interim updates and the date for the Annual General Meeting.
+The calendar can be found on the Company’s website and will also be distributed as a stock exchange notification and updated on Oslo Stock Exchange’s website.
 The calendar is published at the end of a fiscal year, according to the continuing obligations for companies listed on the Oslo Stock Exchange.
-The calendar is also included in the Company’s quarterly financial reports.
+The calendar is also included in the Company’s interim reports.

 All shareholders information is published simultaneously on the Company’s web site and to appropriate financial news media.

-Panoro Energy has established the following guiding principles for how the Board of Directors will act in the event of a take-over bid.
+Panoro Energy has established the following guiding principles for how the Board will act in the event of a take-over bid.

-As of today the Board does not hold any authorizations as set forth in Section 6-17 of the Securities Trading Act, to effectuate defence measures if a takeover bid is launched on Panoro Energy.
+As of today, the Board does not hold any authorisations as set forth in Section 6-17 of the Securities Trading Act, to effectuate defence measures if a takeover bid is launched on Panoro Energy.

-The Board may be authorized by the General Meeting to acquire its own shares, but will not be able to utilize this in order to obstruct a takeover bid, unless approved by the General Meeting following the announcement of a takeover bid.
+The Board may be authorised by the General Meeting to acquire its own shares but will not be able to utilise this in order to obstruct a takeover bid, unless approved by the General Meeting following the announcement of a takeover bid.